-The DSS has been fortunate to be able to partner with the Child Trauma Academy as one of only a few organizations in Australia now certified in the NMT clinical online assessment tool and treatment approach.
+The Dalwood Spilstead Service has been fortunate to be able to partner with the Child Trauma Academy as one of only a few organisations in Australia now certified at the Phase II level in the NMT clinical online assessment tool and treatment approach.
 This approach is proving to be of immeasurable value to those children in greatest need who were previously the most difficult to treat due to their background of severe abuse and neglect.

-Developed by Dr Bruce Perry, neuro-scientisist, child psychiatrist and Senior Fellow of the Child Trauma Academy, Texas USA, the world’s best practice Neurosequential Model (NMT) is a developmentally-informed, biologically-respectful approach to working with at-risk children which provides a way to organize the child’s history and interpret current functioning.
+Developed by Dr Bruce Perry, neuro-scientist, child psychiatrist and Senior Fellow of the Child Trauma Academy, Texas USA, the world’s best practice Neurosequential Model (NMT) is a developmentally-informed, biologically-respectful approach to working with at-risk children which provides a way to organise the child’s history and interpret current functioning.
 “The NMT integrates several core principles of neurodevelopment and traumatology into a comprehensive approach to the child, family and their broader community.
-The NMT process helps match the nature and timing of specific therapeutic techniques to the developmental stage of the child, and to the brain region and neural networks that are likely mediating the neuropsychiatric problems.” www.childtrauma.org. (see Perry, 2006; Perry and Hambrick, 2008; Perry, 2009).
+The NMT process helps match the nature and timing of specific therapeutic techniques to the developmental stage of the child, and to the brain region and neural networks that are likely mediating the neuropsychiatric problems.” see Perry, 2006; Perry and Hambrick, 2008; Perry, 2009) https://www.childtrauma.org/

 NMT is able to expand the benefits of conventional therapy by prescribing “therapeutic” interventions which can be implemented throughout the child’s day and across various settings.
 It is clear that NMT has specific potential to assist children who are struggling to manage in various settings due to their experience of extreme trauma.
 The service is now also certified at the Certification Phase II level as in the Child Trauma Academy Train The Trainer program.
 This certifies the Dalwood Spilstead team to be able to train other professional in the NMT trauma-informed model of care.

-NMT Assessment and Consultation Service for Children In Out Of Home Care
+for Children In Out Of Home Care (OOHC)

-Due to the generosity of Lenity Australia and the HP Foundation, in 2017 we have established a new service for children in OOHC across NSW.
-Most of these children have experienced severe trauma, abuse and neglect prior to being palced in foster care and many have experienced additional disruption in attachments as a result of being placed in OOHC..
+Due to the generosity of Lenity Australia and the HP Foundation, in 2017 we have established a service for children in OOHC across NSW.
+Most of these children have experienced severe trauma, abuse and neglect prior to being placed in foster care and many have experienced additional disruption in attachments as a result of being placed in OOHC.
 Neuro-science is now dictating that these children require a “trauma informed” approach which is able to target the neuro-biological cause of dysfunction.

 The Assessment and Consultation service includes an NMT assessment and also an assessment of the child’s cognitive functioning.
 An NMT trained clinician collects a complete developmental history and collates information from all current assessments of the client’s current functioning.
 The clinician will use this information to complete the NMT report, including a “functional brain map” which is a visual representation of a child’s strengths and needs.